ahmedelazab1220/MR-Candy-App/README.md

 - **`Async Programming`** : allowing the execution of tasks asynchronously to improve performance and responsiveness.
 - **`SQL Injection Protection`** : Safeguarding against SQL injection attacks.
 - **`Pagination`** : Efficiently handles large data sets by retrieving data in chunks.
+- **`Docker`** : Used for containerizing applications to ensure consistent environments across development, testing, and production.
+- **`Grafana`** : A visualization and analytics tool integrated with Prometheus for application monitoring.
+- **`Prometheus`** : Collects and stores metrics for performance monitoring and alerting.

 ## Features